susesamu/ob-team-charts/README.md

 For more specifics on why this format is used, see: [How do we manage Chart versions across this repo and `rancher/charts`?](./docs/semver-across-chart-repos.md)

+## How are PRs merged into this repo?
+Due to how we manage the version numbers here, read the section above for detail, we must ensure that we only merge PRs after charts are valdiated.
+This means that PRs must have both: approving review from O&B team, and a validation comment on the PR or issue from O&B QA team.

+This way every version published to main is a "safe version" - meaning while they may still have bugs, none should have critical flaws.
+This gives us greater confidence to ship multiple changes to `rancher/charts` at one time (when we release) - as all changes were tested at least once before that.

+For more on what details to provide QA for testing, see: [How to test charts straight from ob-team-charts](./docs/testing-from-ob-team-charts.md).

 ## How does rebasing for Rancher Monitoring charts work with this repo?
 Overall the process isn't too different, however how we manage a particular upstream version will be different.
 In the new system, we will suffix each upstream version with a `-rancher.{num}` identifier.